Azure/aztfexport/README.md

 ### Batch Mode

-In batch mode, instead of interactively specifying the mapping from Azurem resource id to the Terraform resource address, users are expected to provide that mapping via the resource mapping file (via `-m`), with the following format:
+In batch mode, instead of interactively specifying the mapping from Azurem resource id to the Terraform resource address, users are expected to provide that mapping via the resource mapping file, with the following format:

 ```json
 {